Skip to main content

 screenshot of row gap control

-• Use this to add space between components aligned in a component set to vertical/column direction.
+• Use this to add space between components when the parent is set to Column direction.

 GIF showing row gap in action